top of page

 For current hours and event information, please refer to their website

-Stop number seven is Smiley's Red Barn and they have pears, apples, peaches, and cherries.
-Smiley's is one of the original orchards in Hood River and they have been around for over 130 years.
+Stop number seven is Smiley's Red Barn, and they have pears, apples, peaches, and cherries.
+Smiley's is one of the original orchards in Hood River, and they have been around for over 130 years.
 I loved the Oregon Wild Huckleberry jam and also the Apple Jam.

 541-386-5989

-Mid-June thru October 31: 10-6 daily
+Mid-June through October 31: 10-6 daily

 541-716-0093